mvysny/mvysny.github.io/_posts/2024-10-8-parallels-utm.md

 title: Parallels vs UTM
 ---

+I'll compare Parallels 1.9.4 AppStore Edition vs UTM 4.5.4 (100).
+Time of writing of this blog post: 8.
+Oct.
+2024.

 Parallels is much more expensive.
 Requires a license which need to be purchased on a yearly basis and costs 120 eur.
 Compared to that, UTM App Store edition costs 10 eur one-time only.
 Parallels AppStore Edition is massively outdated when compared to Parallels downloaded from